 Sure, it seems like a bit of a hassle to begin with, but the costs of not dressing your property for sale can be huge.
 Also, don't even think about having promotional photos of your home done until you've touched up the significant parts of your property that are showing wear and tear.
 Please pay particular attention to the front of your home as it's likely that there will be quite a few potential buyers driving by to check it out.

 Answer: Having a dodgy agent lose it for you!

-It’s a basic truth that real estate, like many other professions, has it’s fair share of shady dealers who are solely interested in their own financial gain.
+It's a fundamental truth that real estate, like many other professions, has its fair share of shady dealers who are solely interested in their financial gain.
 For this reason alone, choosing your agent based on a highly quoted value can be a massive mistake.

-Many agents who quote high property values and over promise results are poor negotiators.
-Since the main skill you are looking for in an agent is their ability to negotiate the best market price for your home, these tactics should serve as a warning sign rather than incentive for your business.
-Many home sellers are absolutely horrified by the things that their agent has said or done in an effort to sell their home quickly and reap a fast return for themselves.
-Classic horror stories include the agent revealing confidential information about the seller’s need for a quick sale and deliberately encouraging buyers to put in an offer at a low price.
-Taking the time to research your intended agent, and compare them to others in your area is an important way of avoiding this classic home seller mistake.
-Don’t wait until you have signed up an agent before you do your homework on them.
+Many agents who quote high property values and over-promise results are poor negotiators.
+Since the primary skill you are looking for in an agent is their ability to negotiate the best market price for your home, these tactics should serve as a warning sign rather than an incentive for your business.
+Many home sellers are horrified by their agent's things or done to sell their home quickly and reap a fast return for themselves.
+Classic horror stories include the agent revealing confidential information about the seller's need for a quick sale and deliberately encouraging buyers to put in an offer at a low price.
+Taking the time to research your intended agent and compare them to others in your area is vital to avoid this classic home seller mistake.
+Please don't wait until you have signed up an agent before doing your homework on them.